dockur/windows-arm/readme.md

   - Start the container and connect to [port 8006](http://localhost:8006) using your web browser.

-  - Sit back and relax while the magic happens, our whole installation performs fully automatic.
+  - Sit back and relax while the magic happens, the whole installation will be performed fully automatic.

   - Once you see the desktop, your Windows installation is ready for use.